prof3ssorSt3v3/mad9011/docs/modules/week8/README.md

 Figma is different from other graphics editing tools.
 Mainly because it works **directly on your browser**.
 This means you get to access your projects and start designing from any computer or platform without having to buy multiple licenses or install software.

-However they now offer a desktop version!
 Consider Downloading the Desktop app [here](https://www.figma.com/downloads/).

 </Countdown>